 Mount Wai’ale’ale has one of the highest rainfall amounts of anywhere on earth.

 Due to the torrential downpours, there has been a lot of erosion on the sides of the mountain, and a lot of little rivers have found their way to cliffs.

 This has created a naturally beautiful phenomenon that is the Wailua River State Park.

 The river and valley are amazing enough, but make sure you don’t miss Wailua and Opaeka’a falls!

 7. HANALEI TOWN

-The northern and western parts of the island were the most affected, and are only just now (a year and a half later) starting to get back to normal.
+The northern and western parts of the island were the most affected, and are only just now starting to get back to normal.

 Hanalei Town was one of the areas worst hit, but is back up a running for the most part.

 The view of the area’s beaches and taro fields is as beautiful as ever, even as farmers and owners work to get back to full production.